Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Kālī bhikkhunī returned the bed and mat she had received from the sangha, and went wandering during the rains retreat.

 For this reason, the bhikkhunīs spoke with Mahāpajāpatī Gotamī. … She answered: “I really did this.”
 The Buddha said: “Why did you wander during the rains retreat?
 From now on, it’s no longer allowed.” … Those who have already heard it should listen again: